-- Under Section 80C, the best elss funds enables investments that are eligible for tax benefit up to 1.5 lakh.
+- Under Section 80C, the best elss funds enable investments that are eligible for tax benefit up to 1.5 lakh.

-- Presently, there is no long-term capital gains tax applicable on ELSS but starting April 1st, 2018, investors have to pay a 10% long-term capital gains tax on gains excess of Rs.
+- From April 1st, 2018, investors have to pay a 10% long-term capital gains tax on gains excess of Rs.
 1 lakh in a financial year.

-- Apart from tax exemption and capital gain, ELSS has an added advantage of having the shortest lock-in period of three years in comparison to other tax saving instruments.
+- Apart from tax exemption and capital gain, this scheme has an added advantage of having the shortest lock-in period of three years in comparison to other tax saving instruments.

-- You can opt for SIP(Systematic Investment Plan) and make disciplined investments in ELSS starting with Rs.
+- You can also opt for Systematic Investment Plan – SIP, and make disciplined investments in ELSS starting with Rs.
 500 per month.

 ELSS mutual funds in comparison to other tax saving mutual funds instruments like NSC and PPF